hexbatch/apple-core/v1/docs/core/step-6-tokens/token-overview.md

 A token may be in any number of sets at once.
 The token bounds does not change when the set bounds changes.

+A token can have the date set so that after it, it's not used or usable, and eventually is recycled.
+This is determined by the types time to live option

       So a token:
           user: must be one user
           token-type:
+          expiration_at: (optional by type)
           live attributes: (see attributes)
           live parents:
           script and remote states: